Permanent Role or Short-Term Contract? How to Think Through Your Next Step

 Here’s what to weigh up before choosing between a permanent position and a short-term contract.

+For an experienced Registered Nurse, the decision to take a contract is rarely just about the rate.
 It is about the role, the roster, the location, the support, the travel, the accommodation, and whether the move makes sense for your life right now.

 A short-term contract can be a good option when you want variety, flexibility, stronger earning potential or a defined end date.
 A permanent role can be the better fit when you want stability, routine, paid leave and a longer-term team environment.
+Neither option is automatically better.

 What matters is whether the role suits your clinical background, your availability, your income needs and the kind of work you are comfortable taking on.